facebook/react-native-website/docs/headless-js-android.md

 </TabItem>
 </Tabs>

-Then add the service to your `AndroidManifest.xml` file:
+Then add the service to your `AndroidManifest.xml` file inside the `application` tag:

 ```
 <service android:name="com.example.MyTaskService" />